-Hummingbird Scientific’s Tomography holder is an important characterization tool in the electrochemistry suite that allows to perform pre or post-mortem analyses of battery materials in great details.
-Because the system permits unusually high tilt angles, the sample itself is the only contributor to the missing wedge.
+Hummingbird Scientific’s TEM Tomography holder is an important characterization tool in the electrochemistry suite that allows users to perform pre or post-mortem analyses of battery materials in great details.
+Because the system permits high tilt angles, the sample itself is the only contributor to the missing wedge.
 A range of removable tips are available for the system and can be customized for specific specimen support geometries.
-Specifically, any cycled samples on chips from the in-situ liquid/gas cell holders can be easily transferred and placed in the dedicated Tomography tip for analyses.
+Specifically, any cycled samples on chips from the in-situ liquid/gas cell holders can be easily transferred and placed in the dedicated tomography tip for analyses.

 Reference: M. Ge, Y. Lu, P. Ercius, J. Rong, X. Fang, M. Mecklenburg, and C. Zhou “Large-Scale Fabrication, 3D Tomography, and Lithium-Ion Battery Application of Porous Silicon” Nano Letters 14 (2014) pp. 261–268.
 Abstract

 Image copyright © 2016 American Chemical SocietyEdit